Skip to content

 Temple et al., 2012

 Degradation of the Sainte Luce littoral forest threatens four Endangered lemur species and the rich diversity of amphibians, reptiles, invertebrates, and floral species the forest supports, as many are endemic and locally endemic species.
 Three of the four lemur species that occupy the Sainte Luce littoral forest cannot cross the open land between forest remnants.
 As a result, their populations are under greater threat from habitat fragmentation and reduced gene flow.
-These three are the Southern Wooly Lemur (Avahi meridonalis), Anosy Mouse Lemur (Microcebus tanosi), and Thomas’ Dwarf Lemur (Cheirogaleus thomasi); the fourth being the Red Collared Brown Lemur (Eulemar collaris).
+These three are the Anosy Mouse Lemur (Microcebus tanosi), the Southern Wooly Lemur (Avahi meridonalis), and Thomas’ Dwarf Lemur (Cheirogaleus thomasi).
+The fourth being the Red Collared Brown Lemur (Eulemar collaris).

-SEED is working closely with key stakeholders, such as local forest management bodies CoBA (Communautés de Base; forest management association), FIMPIA (Forestry Police Association), and Polisin’ala (local forest patrol), and the Sainte Luce community to implement the Ala Programme.
+SEED continues to work closely with the Sainte Luce community and other key stakeholders to implement the Ala Programme, including local forest management bodies COBA (Communautés de Base; forest management association), FIMPIA (Forestry Police Association), and Polisin’ala (local forest patrol).
 Numerous capacity and knowledge sharing sessions have been conducted to strengthen community-led conservation as a result.

-• Corridor management strategy implemented from July 2023 in collaboration with landowners and community team, which involves mulching, fertilising, and watering native seedlings.
+• Corridor management strategy has been implemented from July 2023 in collaboration with landowners and community team, which involves watering and fertilising the native seedlings during the dry season.

-• Distribution of 144 fire beaters and 85 pairs of gloves among five communities.
+• 234 fire beaters and 175 pairs of gloves were distributed across six communities.

 • Annual clearance of 1.4km of firebreaks around Corridors 1-5.

-• Three years scientific monitoring of the flora and fauna in Corridors 1-4 including herpetofauna, invertebrate, and native seedling survival and growth surveys.
+• Four years of scientific monitoring were conducted on the flora and fauna in Corridors 1-4 including herpetofauna, invertebrate, and native seedling survival and growth surveys.

-• Camera traps replaced lemur Visual Encounter Sampling surveys in October 2022, to allow continuous corridor monitoring.
+• Camera traps replaced lemur Visual Encounter Sampling surveys in October 2022, allowing for continuous corridor monitoring.

 • 300 community members earned additional income through transporting and planting seedlings.